python/typing/docs/spec/callables.rst

 Required and non-required keys
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default all keys in a ``TypedDict`` are required.
-This behaviour can be overridden by setting the dictionary's ``total`` parameter as ``False``.
+This behavior can be overridden by setting the dictionary's ``total`` parameter as ``False``.
 Moreover, :pep:`655` introduced new type qualifiers - ``typing.Required`` and
 ``typing.NotRequired`` - that enable specifying whether a particular key is